djeada/Numerical-Methods/notes/1_root_and_extrema_finding/root_finding.md

 #### Example Flow of Decision

-1. **Does $f$ have an easily detectable sign change?**
+- Determine if $f(x)$ has an easily detectable sign change.
-   - If yes, bracket with Bisection or False Position.
+- If a sign change is present, use bracketing methods like bisection or false position to isolate the root.
-   - If no, try a scanning approach or use domain knowledge to guess an interval.
+- If no sign change is found, scan the domain or apply domain knowledge to guess a valid interval.
-2. **Is $f'(x)$ analytically or numerically cheap to compute?**
+- Assess if $f'(x)$ is analytically or numerically cheap to compute.
-   - If yes, Newton’s method is often best for faster local convergence.
+- If derivatives are easy to compute, use Newton’s method for faster local convergence.
-   - If no, try secant or other derivative-free methods.
+- If derivatives are not available or are expensive, use derivative-free methods like secant.
-3. **Is reliability absolutely critical?**
-   - Use a robust method (bracketing or Brent’s).
-Possibly combine bracket-based bounding with open steps. carefully balancing these factors, one can efficiently and reliably approximate solutions to $f(x) = 0$ across a wide spectrum of applications, from small-scale problems to large-scale engineering simulations.
+- Decide if reliability is a key priority for the solution.
+- If reliability is critical, select robust methods like Brent’s, which combine bracketing and open steps.
+- Balance these considerations to choose a method suitable for the specific problem and application context.